CSC207-UofT/course-project-git-good-207/phase1/design_document.md

 ambitious, as was reflected through TA feedback.

 Our program can store and load state, allowing the state to persist across runs of the program.
-This is done through the use of the MySQL database which stores all significant program data, such as user info, posts, recipes, ect.
+This is done through the use of the MySQL database which stores all significant program data, such as user info, posts, recipes, etc.
 All this information is stored during program runtime and loaded when necessary.
 This means that if a user makes a post, they can access it during a different run of the program.